 It’s true that cats have a reputation for being able to get what they want.
 It can be hard to resist feeding them or giving them treats when they turn on the ‘cute’ act.
-However, obesity in cats can lead to arthritis, diabetes, heart disease and other health problems.
+However, obesity in cats can lead to arthritis, diabetes, urinary tract disease and other health problems.
 The best way to prevent or reverse this is, just like humans, with diet and exercise.

-Why do cats get fat?
+Why do cats become overweight?

 Other factors contributing to weight gain include: